 A Note on This Collection

 This article is a cultural and reflective exploration.
 The quotes are gathered from traditional Telugu sayings, contemporary literature, and social discourse.
-They are presented for personal reflection and emotional articulation.
+So, they are presented for personal reflection and emotional articulation.
 If you are struggling with deeply toxic or abusive family dynamics, please consider seeking guidance from a qualified mental health professional.